 An increasing number of us are growing older without children.
 By 2030, the number of people over 65 in the UK without adult children is expected to rise from 1.2 million to 2 million.

-This is a sensitive topic for many, and the reasons for not having children are diverse and personal.
+The reasons for not having children are diverse and personal.
 Growing older without children affects people of all genders and identities but is especially common for people who identify as LGBTQ+ or for those from communities where fertility treatments, adoption, or family-building options were less accessible earlier in life.

 Here are some common situations: